EMBROIDERY STITCHES

 It looks so complicated!
 But I'm going to let you in on a little secret: it's all an illusion.
 That woven, plaited effect (which, fun fact, is named after a herring fish's skeleton!) happens with a simple, relaxing back-and-forth rhythm.

-So, if you’ve ever felt intimidated by this stitch, take a deep breath.
-We're going to tackle it together.
+So if you've ever felt intimidated by this stitch, take a deep breath.
+I'll show you the simple tricks that made it finally "click" for me.
+Ready to see what I mean?

 The Secret to Neat Herringbone — Two Imaginary Lines